Skip to content

 Readability

-This extension uses the automated readability index (ARI) to check readability ^2.
-It will automatically apply this check on every text change.
+This extension uses the automated readability index (ARI) to check readability ^1.
+It will do this automatically on any change or save to a Markdown file.
 If a sentence is greater than 11 words, we flag it with:

 Footnotes